kolbyn24/Notes/02 - Secondary Categories/02 - Internal.md

 ### Internal Access
-This testing scenario emulates an adversary with physical access to the internal network.
+This testing scenario emulates an adversary with physical access to the internal network but is not yet on the domain.

-- [ ] External Scanning
+- [ ] Scanning
                 - host discovery
                 - [[nmap]]
                                 - Discovery